129th Boston Marathon, Bank of America logo

 Isabelle F.

-Isabelle is running to honor her younger sister, Annika, who was born with cerebral palsy.
-Through this race, she hopes to raise awareness and support for the Hoyt Foundation, empowering people with disabilities to live fuller lives.
+Isabelle ran to honor her younger sister, Annika, who was born with cerebral palsy.
+Through her race, she aimed to raise awareness and support for the Hoyt Foundation, empowering people with disabilities to live fuller lives.

 Isabelle F.

-Isabelle is running to honor her younger sister, Annika, who was born with cerebral palsy.
-Through this race, she hopes to raise awareness and support for the Hoyt Foundation, empowering people with disabilities to live fuller lives.
+Isabelle ran to honor her younger sister, Annika, who was born with cerebral palsy.
+Through her race, she aimed to raise awareness and support for the Hoyt Foundation, empowering people with disabilities to live fuller lives.

 Learn more about Meb’s story